t-will-gillis/T_Will_Gillis_Portfolio/README.md

 # Project 0: [Python Flask App](https://github.com/t-will-gillis/beer_rater_app)
 #### Python, Flask, HTML/CSS, SQLite, PostgreSQL, ~~Heroku~~

 **Description:** App for cataloging beers.
 Non-users are able to review the ratings, and users are able to log in, add breweries, add beers, and add reviews.
 Admin user is allowed full CRUD access.
-This is created using the Flask Python miniframework, Jinja templates, Flask-WTForms, SQLAlchemy, SQLite and ~~when deployed on Heroku,~~ PostgreSQL.
+This is created using the Flask Python miniframework, Jinja templates, Flask-WTForms, SQLAlchemy, SQLite and ~~when deployed on Heroku,~~ PostgreSQL. *Note: Previous hosting on Heroku has been discontinued.
+New hosting to be implemented shortly.*

 - **Code:** Python, HTML, CSS
 - **Packages:** Jinja2 Template, Flask-WTForms, SQLAlchemy ORM, SQLite, PostgreSQL, ~~Heroku~~